-Adaptor Name Support Package Name in Add-Ons Contents Windows Video (winvideo adaptor on videoinput object) Image Acquisition Toolbox Support Package for OS Generic Video Interface MATLAB files to use Windows Video, Macintosh Video, or Linux Video hardware with the toolbox.
+Adaptor Name Support Package Name in Add-Ons Contents Windows Video (winvideo adaptor on videoinput object) Image Acquisition Toolbox Support Package for OS Generic Video Interface MATLAB files to use Windows Video, Macintosh Video, or Linux Video cameras with the toolbox.
 The correct OS files will be installed, depending on your system.
-Kinect for Windows (kinect adaptor on videoinput object) Image Acquisition Toolbox Support Package for Kinect® For Windows Sensor MATLAB files to use Kinect for Windows V1 and V2 hardware with the toolbox Third party files - Kinect for Windows Runtime DALSA Sapera (dalsasapera adaptor on videoinput object) Image Acquisition Toolbox Support Package for DALSA® Sapera Hardware MATLAB files to use DALSA Sapera hardware with the toolbox
+Kinect for Windows (kinect adaptor on videoinput object) Image Acquisition Toolbox Support Package for Kinect ® For Windows Sensor MATLAB files to use Kinect for Windows V1 and V2 cameras with the toolbox Third party files - Kinect for Windows Runtime DALSA Sapera (dalsasapera adaptor on videoinput object) Image Acquisition Toolbox Support Package for DALSA® Sapera Hardware MATLAB files to use DALSA Sapera cameras with the toolbox

-Adaptor Name Support Package Name in Add-Ons Contents GigE Vision (gige adaptor on videoinput object and gigecam object) Image Acquisition Toolbox Support Package for GigE Vision Hardware MATLAB files to use GigE Vision hardware with the toolbox Matrox (matrox adaptor on videoinput object and matroxcam object) Image Acquisition Toolbox Support Package for Matrox® Hardware MATLAB files to use Matrox hardware with the toolbox DCAM (dcam adaptor on videoinput object) Image Acquisition Toolbox Support Package for DCAM Hardware MATLAB files to use DCAM hardware with the toolbox Third party files - CMU DCAM on Windows driver file GenICam GenTL (gentl adaptor on videoinput object) Image Acquisition Toolbox Support Package for GenICam Interface MATLAB files to use GenTL hardware with the toolbox Point Grey (pointgrey adaptor on videoinput object) Image Acquisition Toolbox Support Package for Point Grey Hardware MATLAB files to use Point Grey hardware with the toolbox Third party files - Point Grey FlyCapture Linux Video (linuxvideo adaptor on videoinput object) Image Acquisition Toolbox Support Package for OS Generic Video Interface MATLAB files to use Windows Video, Macintosh Video, or Linux Video hardware with the toolbox.
+Adaptor Name Support Package Name in Add-Ons Contents GigE Vision (gige adaptor on videoinput object and gigecam object) Image Acquisition Toolbox Support Package for GigE Vision Hardware MATLAB files to use GigE Vision cameras with the toolbox Matrox (matrox adaptor on videoinput object and matroxcam object) Image Acquisition Toolbox Support Package for Matrox® Hardware MATLAB files to use Matrox cameras with the toolbox Velodyne LiDAR (velodynelidar object) Image Acquisition Toolbox Support Package for Velodyne LiDAR Sensors MATLAB files to use Velodyne LiDAR sensors with the toolbox DCAM (dcam adaptor on videoinput object) Image Acquisition Toolbox Support Package for DCAM Hardware MATLAB files to use DCAM cameras with the toolbox Third party files - CMU DCAM on Windows driver file GenICam GenTL (gentl adaptor on videoinput object) Image Acquisition Toolbox Support Package for GenICam Interface MATLAB files to use GenTL cameras with the toolbox Point Grey (pointgrey adaptor on videoinput object) Image Acquisition Toolbox Support Package for Point Grey Hardware MATLAB files to use Point Grey cameras with the toolbox Third party files - Point Grey FlyCapture Linux Video (linuxvideo adaptor on videoinput object) Image Acquisition Toolbox Support Package for OS Generic Video Interface MATLAB files to use Windows Video, Macintosh Video, or Linux Video cameras with the toolbox.
 The correct OS files will be installed, depending on your system.
-Macintosh Video (macvideo adaptor on videoinput object) Image Acquisition Toolbox Support Package for OS Generic Video Interface MATLAB files to use Windows Video, Macintosh Video, or Linux Video hardware with the toolbox.
+Macintosh Video (macvideo adaptor on videoinput object) Image Acquisition Toolbox Support Package for OS Generic Video Interface MATLAB files to use Windows Video, Macintosh Video, or Linux Video cameras with the toolbox.
 The correct OS files will be installed, depending on your system.
-National Instruments (ni adaptor on videoinput object) Image Acquisition Toolbox Support Package for National InstrumentsTM Frame Grabbers MATLAB files to use NI hardware with the toolbox Third party files - NI-IMAQ files
+National Instruments (ni adaptor on videoinput object) Image Acquisition Toolbox Support Package for National Instruments® Frame Grabbers MATLAB files to use NI hardware with the toolbox Third party files - NI-IMAQ files

 To use the cameras or frame grabbers you have been using with the toolbox, you must install the support package for the adaptor that your camera uses.
 If you use multiple adaptors, you need to install the support package for each one you use.
-For example, if you have a webcam on a Windows system and a Matrox camera, you would need to install the Image Acquisition Toolbox Support Package for OS Generic Video Interface for the winvideo adaptor for the webcam and the Image Acquisition Toolbox Support Package for Matrox Hardware for the matrox adaptor.
+For example, if you have a Webcam on a Windows system and a Matrox camera, you would need to install the Image Acquisition Toolbox Support

+Package for OS Generic Video Interface for the winvideo adaptor for the Webcam and the Image Acquisition Toolbox Support Package for Matrox Hardware for the matrox adaptor.